 My patients with Adrenal Fatigue commonly dismissed as having depression or anxiety.
 This myth stems from most well-meaning physicians finding no biological abnormality (though they exist) for the various symptoms with which my patients present.
 The next logical step—though inaccurate—for these physicians is to assume and often tell the patient “it’s all in your head.”

 The myth that depression is the cause of these conditions has repeatedly been scientifically refuted.
 If your physicians continue to have this line of thinking, they are simply ignorant of the current research,.
 It should be a warning sign to you that you should start your search for a new doctor.

 At a conference I attended, a forward-thinking psychiatrist said that one could easily tell the difference between a depressed patient and a patient with Adrenal Dysfunction by asking one question: “What would you do if you were better?”
 A person suffering from depression has difficulty with this; she will hem and haw and finally be unable to answer.
 Ask this of a patient with Adrenal Fatigue?
 You better have some time to sit back and listen, because she will regale you with various plans and goals, and ultimately with the frustration of not being able to achieve these goals.

 This is not to say that my patients do not suffer periodically from depression.
 Honestly, I’d start worrying about their mental health if they didn’t.
-Most cannot live the life they once knew.
-As Dr. Poesnecker and other pioneering physicians in the field would say, “They’ve lost their vitality.”
-Ultimately, the fatigue causes the depression, not the other way around.
+Most cannot live the life they once knew, and no one seems to have answers.
+They’ve likely tried numerous treatments from practitioners that have promised them they’d be better in short order, and these treatments have failed them.
+Ultimately, the chronic fatigue and chronic inability to live causes the depression, not the other way around.